 - Homemade Pâté and a fruit platter

-- An egg (from a pasture-fed hen) gently cooked in coconut oil or butter with a large glass of fresh orange juice.
+- An egg (from a pasture-fed hen) cooked in coconut oil or butter, or soft-boiled, with buttered sourdough toast.
+Along with a large glass of fresh orange juice.

 topical considerations: When you consider what PUFAs do to the skin when ingested, also consider their affects when applied topically that oxidise readily with exposure to light and enter the bloodstream too.
 Look at the ingredients in your “beauty” lotions and makeup and you’ll see polyunsaturated oils as major ingredients: sunflower, safflower and other “vegetable” and seed oils and gums.
 These so called anti-ageing potions, with their myriad of other toxic ingredients too, may actually be ageing you faster.

-Michelle Villett is editor of theskincareedit.com, beauty and health writer, ex Beauty Editor at Elle Canada and another advocate of the work of endocrine physiologist Ray Peat PhD.
+Michelle Villett is editor the founder of The Skincare Edit, ex Beauty Editor at Elle Canada and another advocate of the work of Dr. Ray Peat PhD.
 She has kindly offered this contribution.
 These are her topical considerations from years of testing and analyzing skin products from around the world:

 “Two of the biggest but most disappointing skincare trends from a health perspective over the last few years have been anti-glycation products and oil moisturizers.
 With glycation becoming a buzzword in mainstream health circles, the beauty industry naturally starting coming out with a whole bunch of topical products that promised to fight this process on our faces, claiming that it makes skin look thinner, saggier and older.
 “Anti-glycation” ingredients such as the amino acid carnosine, green tea and blueberry and pomegranate extracts were incorporated into various face creams and serums, but according to top dermatologist Leslie Baumann, there is no proof that these products actually penetrate deep enough into the dermis to block glycation.
 Obviously, there are huge financial incentives behind every hot beauty trend, and I can’t help but notice that one of the biggest proponents of anti-glycation products and a “no-sugar” diet himself, relies heavily on Botox and fillers.
 (References: here and here).